wernerglinka/aiandyou/src/pages/index.md

     - AI and autonomous vehicles
     - and many other topics

-    _A portion of proceeds is donated to participating AI affinity groups (LatinX in AI, Black in AI, Women in Machine Learning (WiML), Queer in AI)._

 aside1:
   prose: |
-    Due diligence must be applied to avoid negative consequences for underrepresented communities.
-Academia, industry and civil society are already coming together to define principles of trustworthy AI.
+    "Due diligence must be applied to avoid negative consequences for underrepresented communities.
+Academia, industry and civil society are already coming together to define principles of trustworthy AI."
   attribution: World Economic Forum 2020

 mission:
   title: Mission
-  image: "/uploads/aiandyou3.jpeg"
+  image: "/uploads/aiandyou10.jpeg"
   prose: |
-    AIandYou.org is committed to serving as the primary resource for educators, leaders and members of underrepresented communities to learn about AI.
-All communities benefit from understanding more about AI and…
-    - its social good impact
-    - robotics in the classroom
-    - long term challenges and opportunities
+    Our mission is to educate and engage underrepresented communities about artificial intelligence (AI) to identify opportunities, create solutions to avoid bias and amplify the need for AI in schools.

 approach:
   title: Approach
   image: "/uploads/aiandyou8.jpeg"
   prose: |
-    ## Activate & Educate Educators
-    - Engage educators and influencers of the education system to highlight AI and Robotics teaching in classrooms
-    - Provide AI-specific resources for educators to advance the inclusion of AI and Robotics in computer science curriculum
-    - Amplify AI and Robotics as a subset of computer science in classrooms
-    - Partner with national and regional organizations who are training teachers to bring computer science into classrooms to amplify the message

-    ## Create the Dialogue
+    ## Create the Dialogue: Opportunities, Tools, Challenges

     AIandYou.org partners with national and local advocacy organizations to create community events including, but not limited to:

     - Panel discussions and Q&A at National and Regional Conferences
     - Roundtable conversations with AI leaders
     - Social events creating an opportunity for community members to interact with AI leaders from throughout the world.

     Advocacy partner outreach includes, but not limited to:

     - AARP diversity & inclusion
     - LeanIn Latinas
     - LULAC (League of United Latin American Citizens)